Magnimont/Nexus/README.md

 ### Contact 📧

-For any questions or inquiries, please reach out to our team at contact@nexcord.com.
+For any questions or inquiries, please reach out to our team at contact@noerror.studio.

+### Hiring and Custom Development 💼

+Looking for customized features or interested in hiring our team for a custom version of NexCord? or maybe a greator project?
+Visit [NoError Studios](https://www.noerrorstudios.com/) or contact us via [GitHub](https://github.com/Saizuo) for more information.

+### Sponsorship 💖

+Consider sponsoring the NexCord project to support its ongoing development and maintenance.
+Your sponsorship helps us dedicate more time and resources to improving the app and adding new features.
+You can sponsor the project by clicking the "Sponsor" button on our [GitHub repository](https://github.com/noerrorstudios/NexCord).

 Enjoy chatting with NexCord! 😃